Why is Learning Road Sign Shapes and Colors Important?

-Diamond shaped road signs always mean that there may be a hazard on the road or close by.
-They may be yellow, orange or pink.
-If you are not sure what the sign says, slow down and be alert.
+Diamond shaped road signs mean that there may be a possible hazard on the road or close by.
+They also alert you to changing roadway conditions.
+These warning signs can be yellow, orange, or pink.
+If you are not sure what the sign means, slow down and be alert.

 Regulatory Road Signs

 Regulatory signs are mostly vertical rectangles or square shaped.
-You must obey regulatory signs at all times.
+You must always obey regulatory signs.
 Slow down until you can read the sign clearly.